pharo-ai/linear-models-posts/using-logistic-regression.md

 # Using Logistic Regression

 As described in the Logistic Regression post, Logistic regression is a machine algorithm that is useful for classifying variables that follow a linear distribution.
-Here, we are going to use the Logistic Regression Pharo implementation to solve a problem of determining if someone has or has not diabetes.
+Here, we are going to use the Logistic Regression Pharo implementation to determine if someone has or has not diabetes.

 We will use data from the [National Institute of Diabetes and Digestive and Kidney Diseases](https://www.kaggle.com/uciml/pima-indians-diabetes-database) to train the machine learning to be able to predict if someone has or not diabetes based in their physical condition.